hellerve/blog/wip/Lets_Write_A_Hashmap_in_Carp.md

 ## An API

-A hashmap is usually used for storing and retrieving values, and so we need to primarily be concerned with that.
+A hashmap is usually used for storing and retrieving values, so we need to primarily be concerned with that.
 There are also a few convenience functions that we would like to have, but for the purposes of this blog post they’ll be left as an exercise to the reader.
 If you want you can also check out the